wcarmon/docs/golang/di.md

         // Allows wiring an instance
         wire.Value(FancyStr("cheese")),

-        // Allows access to any interesting objects wire.Struct(new(appObjects), "*"),
+        // Injects all objects required in main func wire.Struct(new(appObjects), "*"),
     )

+    // just to appease the compiler
     return &appObjects{}, nil
 }